decargroup/pykoop/doc/pykoop.rst

    long computations that may be repreated frequently.
 It also catches ``SIGINT`` so that long regressions can be stopped politely.

+The following class and function implementations are located in ``pykoop.lmi_regressors``, which must be imported separately.

 .. autosummary::
    :toctree: _autosummary/